opencog/sensory/README.md

 The issue for any agent is being able to perceive the environment that it is in, and then being able to interact with this environment.

+The goal in this project is to find a theory of a minimum viable low-level sensory API.
+Having such a theory would clarify how learning systems might learn how to use it, or, more generally, how to "use things", how to have a cause-and-effect in the universe.

 For OpenCog, and, specifically, for OpenCog Atomese, all interaction, knowledge, data and reasoning is represented with and performed by Atoms (stored in a hypergraph database) and Values (transient data